When was my annual escrow statement mailed?

 Why did I not earn interest on my escrow account?

 Delta Community Credit Union is required to pay interest on escrow accounts only for specified states.
 If your statement does not reflect interest earned on your account, then your state does not require interest to be paid on your escrow account.

-If I want to pay my entire shortage in full, where do I send my payment?
+If I have a shortage and/or deficiency in my escrow account and wish to pay it in full, where do I send my payment?

 Will my escrow payment amount remain the same if I pay my shortage in full?

 If your property taxes and/or insurance premium increased during the past year, your escrow payment amount will likely increase.

 Can my escrow balance be refunded?

 Delta Community Credit Union performs an escrow analysis annually.
 You will be notified of any overage at that time.
 If your loan is current, overages in excess of $50.00 will be refunded to your Delta Community Credit Union Savings account.
 If your surplus is less than $50.00, the funds will remain in your escrow account and your monthly payment will be adjusted.